 Overall, both designs of hydraulic log-splitters have their own advantages and disadvantages.
 It is entirely dependent on your circumstances as to which is the perfect option for you.
 If you’re unsure whether or not you need a gas-powered model, then an electrical model is probably the best choice for you.

-For more information, or to pick out your perfect hydraulic log-splitter kit or accessories today, feel free to browse our extensive range at Flowfit Online.
-Alternatively, if you’re unsure which is the best item for you, contact us directly on 01584 876 033 or email us at email@example.com and well do our very best to help you!
+For more information, or to pick out your perfect hydraulic log-splitter kit and accessories today, feel free to browse our extensive range at Flowfit Online.
+Alternatively, if you’re unsure which is the best item for you, contact us directly on 01584 876 033 or email us at firstname.lastname@example.org and well do our very best to help you!